-- Follow the guidelines of TR 24772-1 clause 6.9.5. - Perform range checking before accessing an array.
-In the interest of speed and efficiency, range checking only needs to be done when it cannot be statically shown that an access outside of the array cannot occur. - Use the safer and more secure functions for string handling from the normative annex K of C11 [4], Bounds-checking interfaces4.
+- Follow the guidance contained in TR 24772-1 clause 6.9.5. - Perform range checking before accessing an array.
+In the interest of speed and efficiency, range checking only needs to be done when it cannot be statically shown that an access outside of the array cannot occur. - Use the safer and more secure functions for string handling from the normative annex K of ISO/IEC 9899:2011 [5], Bounds-checking interfaces4.
 These are alternative string handling library functions.
-The functions verify
+The functions verify that receiving buffers are large enough for the resulting strings being placed in them and ensure that resulting strings are null terminated.